The Ruins (mansion): History

-The Lacson Ruins, located on a vast 440-hectare sugar plantation in Talisay, Negros Occidental, is the ancestral mansion of Don Mariano Lacson, a wealthy sugar businessman of the prominent Lacson clan.
+The Lacson Ruins, located on a 440-hectare sugar plantation in Talisay, Negros Occidental, is the ancestral mansion of Don Mariano Lacson, a wealthy sugar businessman of the Lacson clan.

-Don Mariano Lacson is also the brother of several notable figures, including Gen. Aniceto Lacson, a Negrense revolutionary general and president of the Cantonal Republic of Negros, Rosendo Lacson, a signatory to Aniceto’s Cantonal Republic of Negros, and industrialist Domingo Lacson Sr., who founded Sta.
-Clara Estate Inc.
+Don Mariano Lacson was the son of Lucio Lacson y Petronila and Clara Lacson y Ledesma, who moved to Negros during the diaspora of Iloilo sugar families in the late 1800s.
+He was also the brother of notable figures, including General Aniceto Lacson, a Negrense revolutionary general and president of the Cantonal Republic of Negros, Rosendo Lacson, a signatory to Aniceto's Cantonal Republic of Negros, and Don Domingo Lacson Sr., who founded Sta.
+Clara Estate Inc. and developer of the Sta.
+Clara Subdivisions.

 The mansion was constructed in the early 1900s in memory of his late wife, Maria Braga Lacson, who died while giving birth to their eighth child.

 During World War II, Filipino guerrillas took decisive action to prevent Japanese forces from using the mansion as a military headquarters.
 They set the mansion ablaze, and the fire raged for three days, reducing it to ruins.
 Despite the extensive damage, the foundations remained intact.

 For generations, Lacson's heirs consistently maintained the property, valuing its sentimental significance, especially in memory of his wife.
 Today, the Lacson Ruins is considered to be one of the most iconic architectural landmarks of the Philippines, symbolizing both historical resilience and personal legacy.